softcite/software-mentions/README.md

 - __combined with entity disambiguation__: extracted software names are disambiguated in context against software entities in Wikidata via [entity-fishing](https://github.com/kermitt2/entity-fishing)

+- __combined with software usage, creation and sharing__ characterizations: based on the different mentions of a software in a document, each mention is classified to estimate if the software is likely used in the research work, a creation part of the research work and if it is publicly shared.
+A consolidation step then provides at document-level these characterization for each mentioned software.

 - __scaling__: as we want to scale to the complete scientific corpus, the process is optimized in runtime and memory usage.
 We are able to process entirely around 2 PDF per second with the CRF model (including PDF processing and structuring, extractions, bibliographical reference disambiguation against crossref and entity disambiguation against WikiData) on one low/medium cost Ubuntu server, Intel i7-4790 (4 CPU), 4.00 GHz with 16 GB memory.
 Around 0.5 PDF per second is processed when using the fine-tuned SciBERT model, the best performing model - an additional GPU is however necessary when using Deep Learning models and runtime, depending on the DL architecture of choice.

 Latest performance (accuracy and runtime) can be found [below](https://github.com/Impactstory/software-mentions#Benchmarking).